wxsd-sales/create-meeting-connect-flow/README.md

     ![Upload a Flow](import-flow.jpg)

+3. Type a name for your Webhook in the **Name** box.
+For example, you can use 'get-meeting-links'.
+Click on **Save**

-3. Edit the **Custom Variables**.
+4. Edit the **Custom Variables**.
 For the variable `MeetingSchedulerServiceAppToken`, use the your Service App Access Token

   > NOTE: The Service App access token needs to be refreshed.
 If you want to use this flow in production, a Webex Connect Custom Integration Node with oAuth configured should be created.
 You can still use this flow for demo purposes, updating the access token manually

+5. Publish the Flow

-## Parent Flow Setup
+### Parent Flow Setup

 The provided Webex Connect flow is designed to be used as child flow.
-The parent flow calling this flow needs to provide values for the following variables:
+In other words, you should build a parent flow for the business logic, and from there call this flow using a **Call Flow** node.
+You will define the following Custom Variables in the parent Flow:

+- `title`: Webex Meeting title
-- `start`: Meeting start date and time
+- `start`: Webex Meeting start date and time
-- `end`: Meeting end date and time
+- `end`: Webex Meeting end date and time
 - `welcomeMessage`: A short welcome text message that will be shown to the customer.
 If none is provided, _"Hi there!
 This is the Video Support Widget.
 Please wait for the host to start the meeting"_ will be used as default.
 - `expertEmail`: Expert email address.
 It needs to be a Webex user in your ORG with a Webex Meetings host license

 `start` and `end` dates need to be Java Script Date objects, converted to strings.
-For example, if you want to the meeting to start in 15 minutes, you need to setup an Eval node with the following code:
+For example, if you want the meeting to start in 2 minutes, and to finish in 30m, you need to setup an Eval node with the following code:

 ```
 var now = new Date();
+var in2minutes = new Date(now.getTime() + 2 * 60000);
-var in15minutes = new Date(now.getTime() + 15 * 60000);
+var thirtyMinutesLater = new Date(now.getTime() + 30 * 60000);
-start = in15minutes.toString();
+start = in2minutes.toString();
+end = thirtyMinutesLater.toString();

 ````

+You need to create two more Custom Variables: ```hostUrl``` and ```guestUrl``` in the parent flow.
+These variables will be populated after the execution of the Create Meeting Links child flow.

 ## License